6 Tips For How To Stop A Puppy From Chewing

 Benebone Bacon Flavored Chew Toy

-If your dog is chewing on something she shouldn’t, immediately replace that item with something she can chew on, like a chew toy.
+If your dog is chewing on something she shouldn’t, you must immediately replace that item with something she can chew on, like a chew toy.
 This corrects the behavior instead of punishing her.
 If you notice she isn’t crazy about the toy you bought, buy her a different one.
-Dogs have preferences, so make sure she has a chew toy she likes.
+Dogs have preferences, so make sure she has appropriate chew toys she likes.

 Puppy chewing on toy (caption: How To Puppy Proof Your House)

-Puppy proof your home by blocking your pup from anything she shouldn’t be chewing on and putting away anything she shouldn’t have.
+Puppy-proof your home by blocking your pup from anything she shouldn’t be chewing on and putting away anything she shouldn’t have.
 Does she love to chew on shoes?
-Put all of your shoes out of sight so she can’t sink her teeth into them.
+Put all your shoes out of sight so she can’t sink her teeth into them.
 Is she a fan of chewing on the molding?
 Get a puppy pen or put her in a crate for short periods of time when you can’t keep an eye on her.
+Offer her chew toys, treats, and interactive toys for mental stimulation and to redirect her from chewing on your shoes.

 3. Supervise Your Dog

 Watch your dog whenever she’s roaming about.
 She doesn’t know the house rules yet, so it’s up to you to show her.
 Let her know when something is off-limits.
-If she’s a terror, use a leash inside, so she’s close to you at all times.
+If she’s a terror, use a leash inside so she’s always close to you.

 Learn The Dangers: Did Your Dog Eat Something It Shouldn’t?